coopcycle/coopcycle-website/content/about.en.md

 Other people have the same idea in different activities, such as [music streaming](https://resonate.is/) or [microblogging](https://www.theguardian.com/commentisfree / 2016 / September / 29 / save-twitter-buy-platform-shared-ownership).

-In order to promote the emergence of cooperative platforms in the delivery sector, we decided to create an **open-source** software, based on reciprocity: you have to organize as a cooperative to commercialize it.
+In order to foster the rise of cooperative platforms in the delivery sector, we've decided to create an **open-source** software, based on reciprocity: you have to set your organisation as a cooperative to use it for commercial purposes.

 The idea is that the platform is a common good, which means it belongs to no one, because anyone can use it.
-Those who use it have a vested interest in maintaining it.
+Those who use it have a mutual interest in maintaining it.

 The explosion of bicycle delivery is a boon for the development of clean urban logistics.
 The cooperative appears to us as a good way to make this local and non-delocalisable activity sustainable.